lonerapier/lonerapier.github.io/content/thoughts/rl.md

 [Achiam et al., 2017](https://arxiv.org/abs/1705.10528) proposed relative policy performance bounds which gives an upper bound of the approximation error by KL divergence between the two policies.
 Lowering the upper bound gives an objective which allows to measure new policy's performance using trajectories from current policy. $$\lvert J(\pi)-(J(\pi')+L_{\pi'}(\pi))\rvert \leq C\sqrt{ \mathbb{E}_{s\sim d^{\pi}}[D_{\text{KL}}(\pi'\|\pi)][s] }$$

-[TRPO](https://arxiv.org/abs/1502.05477) used a similar modified objective to perform on-policy learning by enforcing a KL divergence constraint to work as a regulariser for penalising size of policy update.
-TRPO maximises the following objective
+[TRPO](https://arxiv.org/abs/1502.05477) used a similar modified objective to perform on-policy learning by enforcing a KL divergence constraint to work as a regularizer for penalizing size of policy update.
+TRPO maximizes the following objective

 $$J(\theta)=\mathbb{E}_{s\sim d^{\pi},a\sim \pi}\left[ \frac{\pi'(a|s)}{\pi(a|s)}\hat{A}^{\pi}(s,a) \right]$$